Mosaic of the Horses of Carthage: Interpretation

 Mosaic known as the Charioteer Victorious, Dougga, 4th century, kept at the National Bardo Museum: note the names of the horses.

 Pavement mosaic of the charioteer in the white tunic, representing one of the four factions of the circus, Villa of the Severi at Baccano (16 miles from the Via Appia), first half of the third century BC, preserved in the National Roman Museum (Palazzo Massimo alle Terme) in Rome: note the attitude of the horse, very similar to that of the horses on the mosaic of Carthage.

 Peacock spreading its tail, horses of the four circus factions and prize cylinders, Carthage, 4th century BC, National Bardo Museum: this mosaic is undoubtedly a commemoration of a victory, and promoted the master of the house.

 A complex work

 The emblemata vary in quality, as they were created by multiple artisans, yet the overall composition remains coherent and has been dated to the early 4th century by Charles-Picard.

 Among the motifs used, the "irregular scattering" pattern in the border is associated with a Hellenistic aesthetic.
 The hunter children motif, on the other hand, represents a reinterpretation of the Alexandrian theme of fishing cupids.

 Initially, the mosaic was thought to represent a festival calendar.
-Still, this theory was quickly dismissed by Salomonson, who instead proposed that each emblema functions as a rebus puzzle, allowing viewers to guess the name of a racehorse.
+But this theory was quickly dismissed by Salomonson, who instead proposed that each emblema functions as a rebus puzzle, allowing viewers to guess the name of a racehorse.
 This use of riddles is, as of today, unique, according to Ennabli.
 However, some of the images in the mosaic remain undeciphered.